You’ve got questions, we’ve got answers

-Ultimately, your doctor will determine whether DELSTRIGO is right for you.
-But until the decision is made, it’s important to know that you should not take DELSTRIGO if you take any of the following medicines:
+Your health care provider will decide if DELSTRIGO is right for you.
+But until they decide, it’s important to know that you should not take DELSTRIGO if you take any of these medicines:

-Ask your doctor or pharmacist if you are not sure if your medicine is one that is listed above.
-If you have taken any of the medicines in the past 4 weeks, talk to your doctor or pharmacist before starting DELSTRIGO.
+Ask your health care provider or pharmacist if you are not sure if your medicine is one that is listed above.
+If you have taken any of the medicines in the past 4 weeks, talk to your health care provider or pharmacist before starting DELSTRIGO.

 Do not take DELSTRIGO if you have ever had an allergic reaction to lamivudine.

-Take DELSTRIGO every day, exactly as your doctor tells you to take it.
+Take DELSTRIGO every day, exactly as your health care provider tells you to take it.